Luka Lesson: Work

 His first album Please Resist Me was published in February 2012.
 The album name, and specifically the song entitled "Please Resist Me" speaks to colonial powers, and powers that further seek to exploit, undermine and diminish people and communities and the strength that can be found in this struggle, and its contribution to change.

+He has collaborated with the Queensland Symphony Orchestra, performing his concerto interrogating the life of Governor Lachlan Macquarie.

+He has performed alongside other international artists such as Shane Koyczan (Canada), Amir Sulaiman (USA), Lowkey (UK) and Lemon Anderson (USA), and was invited to perform features at the famous Nuyorican Poet's Cafe in New York City in 2011 and 2012.

+In April 2022, he performed in a one-man show called "Agapi and Other Kinds of Love" at the National Museum of Australia.